polius/meteornext-docs/docs/guides/deployments.md

 If you find that your Pro Deployment fails, try to put all your code into the _try_ scope.

-After that execute the deployment and then go to the `RESULTS` tab, apply a `Data Transformation`, choose the `[ALIAS] ERROR` query and you will get what kind of error has occurred and the line where the error is located.
+After that, execute the deployment and then go to the `RESULTS` tab, apply a `Data Transformation`, choose the `[ALIAS] ERROR` query, and you will get what kind of error has occurred and the line where the error is located.

-In the above example this is what we would receive:
+In the above example, this is what we would receive:

 - **Class**: ZeroDivisionError
 - **Description**: division by zero